 Every action you take is a vote for the type of person you wish to

 	become.
 No single instance will transform your beliefs, but as the votes

 	build up, so does the evidence of your new identity.”
 James Clear

 	But not all habits are created equal.
-Some habits can become harmful
+Some patterns can become harmful

 	addictions.

 	Books About Habits – The tension between choice and disease in addictive

 	and harmful habits.

 	David R. Dunham ministers to people struggling with addictions; he is a

 	pastor of counseling and discipleship who writes about ministry,

 	counseling, and addiction for the Biblical Counseling Coalition.

 	What is the central concept presented?
 Dunham contends that the Bible

-	has a lot to say about overcoming addictions and the shame that
+	has a lot to say about overcoming addictions and the shame accompanying

-	accompanies them.
+	them.

 	Dunham states that “Our modern context has two dominant ways of speaking

 	about the nature of addiction.
 It speaks about addiction as being a

 	disease or a choice.
 Either your addiction is beyond your control and

 	the result of a bad brain or your addiction is entirely your choice and,

 	to stop, you need to choose differently.
 Of course, the lived experience

 	of addicts tells us something else.
 It tells us that addictions navigate

 	a unique terrain between voluntarism and sickness.
 We are both

 	responsible for our choices and yet enslaved to them”.

 	Addictive Habits provided an encouraging daily devotional that helped me

 	understand the root causes of my harmful habits and overcome them with

 	God’s help.

-	I read this book for the first time while I was trying to understand how
+	I read this book for the first time while understanding how addictions

-	addictions worked.
-I discovered that this book is not just for the
+	work.
+I discovered that this book is not just for the addict.
+I have

-	addict.
-I have read this devotional multiple times.
-It is one of my
+	read this devotional multiple times.
+It is one of my favorite books, and

-	favorite books, and I think it could become one of yours.
+	I think it could become one of yours.

 	Why not take a tiny step toward change today by reading one of these

 	books about habits?

 	If you love to read, The Power of Habit is the authoritative text on the

 	science of why habits are created, broken, or maintained.